 22 Jan Mental Competency to Stand Trial and the Housing of Mentally Incompetent Defendants

 The United States Constitution protects the mentally ill from unlawful incarceration by way of the 14th Amendment.
 This prohibits state and federal courts from discriminating against the mentally ill or detaining them without due process.
-While the law seems clear, conflicts abound regarding the technical definition of mental competence and the frequency with which institutions fail to provide adequate services to mentally ill inmates.
-These issues often have roots in the process for determining mental competency to stand trial. or, in some cases, establishing whether or not an inmate was mentally incompetent at the time of their trial.
+While the law seems clear, conflicts abound regarding the technical definition of mental competence and the frequency with which institutions fail to provide adequate services to mentally ill prisoners.
+These issues often have roots in the process for determining mental competency to stand trial. or, in some cases, establishing whether or not a person was mentally incompetent at the time of their trial.

 What Courts Say About Jailing the Mentally Ill